HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 - Lambda-control

     This pipeline uses the local lambda-control background of Macs2 to account for chromatin bias in the region.
-It uses the maximum signal derived from the reference control track based on three size ranges: d or the fragment size (`--size`), small local lambda (`--slocal`), and large local lambda (`--llocal`).
-Either small or large lambda may be turned off by setting the value to 0.
-Local lambda can be completely turned off by using `--nolambda`.
-If a reference control bam file is not provided (NOT recommended), then a chromosomal mean is calculated from the ChIP fragment coverage track.
+It uses the maximum signal derived from the reference control track based on three size ranges: _d_ or the fragment size (`--size`), _small local lambda_ (`--slocal`), and _large local lambda_ (`--llocal`).
+Either small or large _lambda_ may be turned off by setting the value to 0.
+Local _lambda_ can be completely turned off by using `--nolambda`.
+If a reference control bam file is not provided (generally NOT recommended, except in some cases such as ATACSeq), then a global mean is calculated from the ChIP fragment coverage track.

 - Enrichment tracks